-SALC Internal Audit Report template (v.2) Last reviewed: 10th February 2021
+SALC Internal Audit Report template (v.3)

+Last reviewed: 7th April 2022

-Is there evidence that electronic files are backed up?
+Does the council have official email addresses for correspondence?
+Yes Is there evidence that electronic files are backed up?
 Yes FTC uses cloud-based systems backed up through Sharepoint, which is GDPR compliant, and Scribe is a cloud-based system.
 Do terms of reference exist for all committees and is there evidence these are regularly reviewed?
-Yes The Annual Meeting held 05/05/2021 approved updated terms of reference for all committees (min 9a) Do the following policies exist, have they been formally adopted and are these regularly reviewed?
-Health and Safety Equality Opportunities Yes These documents were found on the website.
-They do not show review dates, but the Personnel Committee reviewed all policies 07/04/2021 (min577).
-Additional comments: Thank you to Felixstowe's Finance and Administration assistant for his assistance with completing this interim audit.
+Yes The Annual Meeting held 05/05/2021 approved updated terms of reference for all committees (min 9a) Additional comments: Many thanks to Shaun, Debbie and Ash for their assistar псе

+Signed:

-Signed: Colin Poole, on behalf of SALC
+Colin Poole on behalf of SALC

-Date of Internal Audit Visit: 19th October 2021

-Date of Internal Audit Report: 19 October 2021
+Date of Internal Audit Visit: 5th May 2022 Date of Internal Audit Report: 5th May 2022